p410n3/p410n3-typo3-blog/README.md

 # p410n3-typo3-blog

 This is the code currently at use at https://blog.palone.top.
-It was done as an excerise, and because i didnt like the theme of my olld blog that much.
+It was done as an excerise, and because i didnt like the theme of my old blog that much.
 So I made my own for TYPO3.

-I also wanted to start acrtually using CSS Grid.
+I also wanted to start actually using CSS Grid.
 So I also did that.

 ## Installation